The Affordable Care Act (ACA), also called ObamaCare, requires most people to have health coverage or face a penalty.

 There are a number of public health insurance options available for young adults who qualify for them:

 - Child Health Plus – provides free or low-cost health insurance for individuals under the age of 19 who are not eligible for Medicaid.
 New York State residents are eligible for Child Health Plus regardless of their immigration status, or that of their parents, if they meet the other program requirements.
+To find out if you qualify, view our Child Health Plus infographics for monthly and annual income requirements.

 - Prenatal Care Services through Medicaid – provides complete pregnancy care and other health services to women and teens that live in New York State and meet income guidelines.
 All pregnant women are eligible for this program regardless of their immigration status as long as they meet all other eligibility requirements.
+View our Pregnant Medicaid infographic to find out if you qualify.

 - Family Planning Benefit Program (FPBP) - provides free, 100% confidential sexual and reproductive health services to teens, women, and men who meet certain eligibility requirements.
 The program is available to you if you are uninsured, privately insured, or covered by Child Health Plus and want to keep your sexual and reproductive health needs and services confidential.
+View our Family Planning Benefit infograhic to find out if you meet the income requirements.

 Return to information on NY State of Health